Kavy-Hackuuur/Algo_Kavy/README.md

 ## 👨‍💻 Authors & Contributors

-- Original development by Dron , Krish , Rajvi and Kunj
+- Development by Dron , Krish , Rajvi and Kunj